CounterHit Compact Review

 When it comes to the LED, there are 72 programmable LEDs, specifically six LEDs per button.
 The possible animations include rainbow chase, rainbow cycle, static, static color, and custom theme.

-So, if you are willing to make a quality investment in a mini leverless controller that can be combined with an even smaller controller, check out CounterHit Customs!
+If you want to invest in a mini controller that can be combined with an even smaller one, check out the Compact!

 Link